top of page

 Regan open mic_edited.jpg

-I've experimented with a few formats of including open mic/jam time but settled on the following: the gig officially ends when the last band's set finishes, usually around 21:45, after which the velvet rope across the door is put away, the door staff stops paying attention to the door and anyone can come in for free.
+I've experimented with a few formats of including open mic/jam time but for 2025, here's how it will work: the gig officially ends at 21:20, after which the velvet rope across the door is put away, the door staff stops paying attention to the door and anyone can come in for free.

-The venue provides a number of house instruments - a drum kit, a bass, a guitar, bongos, vibraphone, there may be more - for anyone to join in a jam.
+The venue provides a number of house instruments - a drum kit, a bass, a guitar, a keyboard, bongos, other percussion blocks and a vibraphone - for anyone to join in a jam.
 One time the fire alarm was activated during a jam and it sounded quite nice.

 WhatsApp Image 2024-03-02 at 18.02.38.jpeg